certbot/certbot/docs/contributing.rst

     certbot_tests [ARGS...]

-- Execute certbot with the provided arguments and other arguments useful for testing purpose, such as: verbose output, full tracebacks in case Certbot crashes, *etc.*
+- Execute certbot with the provided arguments and other arguments useful for testing purposes, such as: verbose output, full tracebacks in case Certbot crashes, *etc.*
 - Execution is preconfigured to interact with the Pebble CA started with ``run_acme_server``.
 - Any arguments can be passed as they would be to Certbot (eg. ``certbot_test certonly -d test.example.com``).